-Signal: (Most sites) Series of three and one half second pulses of electronic emergency horns, followed by a short pause; sequence repeats for at least three minutes.
+Signal: Series of three and one half second pulses of electronic emergency horns, followed by a short pause; sequence repeats for at least three minutes.
+In addition, a voiceover will go on the PA system announcing an evacuation.

 Fire Drill Procedures: